-Entrepreneurship seems like a trend for the current generation, what is your opinion on so many people wanting to pursue having their own business, and pursue an entrepreneurship lifestyle?
+Entrepreneurship seems like a trend for the current generation, what is your opinion of so many people wanting to pursue having their own business?

 I mention that in Chapter 10.
 Everyone is capable of being an entrepreneur, however, not everyone is meant to be an entrepreneur.
-Now I’m not saying you shouldn’t do it, or can’t do it, but you have to have the desire to do whatever it is that you want to do full time knowing that that this will probably be your main source of income.
-You have to be okay with that.
-Some people are better workers than bosses and leaders, and some people can help you build your own dream in oppose to building their own.
+Now I’m not saying you shouldn’t do it, or can’t do it, but you have to have the desire to do whatever it is that you want to do full time knowing that this will probably be your main source of income.
+You have to be OK with that.
+Some people are better workers than bosses and leaders, and some people can help you build your own dream [as] opposed to building their own.